 Directed By: Sam Mendes

 I’m completely floored by 1917.
-It’s one of the most visually stunning pieces I’ve seen in a long time — the one shot directing was so captivating.
-I’m typically not one to be intrigued by war centric media, but the hype is very real around this and it’s deserving of all the praise its getting.
+It’s one of the most visually stunning pieces I’ve seen in a long time — the one-shot directing was so captivating.
+I’m typically not one to be intrigued by war-centric media, but the hype is very real around this and it’s deserving of all the praise its getting.
 George MacKay’s exceptionally memorable performance cobbled with the emotionally moving storytelling broke me.
 That final shot of him is one of the most haunting, beautifully silent moments of film I’ve seen in a long time and it brought so much depth to the entire thing.
 1917 differs from a lot of films in its genre primarily because of how it focuses on its characters, their entities, and human connections.
 My guess for what will take Best Picture is between this and Parasite.
 (Both of which I’m rooting for and will be happy either way.)
 And Sam Mendes’ exquisite vision is without question landing him a great number of deserved accolades.
 I will actually riot if it doesn’t take the Best Cinematography award home.
-The one night shot.
+The one-night shot.
 You know the one I’m referring to.
 I remember gasping out loud when we watched that scene in the theaters — pure, cinematic magic at best.
 An Oscar-nominee I undoubtedly agree with.

 5. Marriage Story